tesla3327/michaelnthiessen/src/pages/time-saving-tips/index.md

 It's something that React has had for awhile now, but it took a rewrite of the rendering system in order for them to implement this.
 Vue is in the same situation.

 However, you can use functional components to get around this issue while we wait for Vue 3.0 to be released.
-You can read more about that in [Can A Vue Template Have Multiple Root Nodes (Fragments)?](https://vuejsdevelopers.com/2018/09/11/vue-multiple-root-fragments/)
+You can read more about that in [Can A Vue Template Have Multiple Root Nodes (Fragments)?](https://vuejsdevelopers.com/2018/09/11/vue-multiple-root-fragments/) by [Anthony Gore](https://twitter.com/@anthonygore).

 ## Validate your forms the easy way -- using Vuelidate
 ![](vuelidate.png)